cadencelabs/m2-regenerate/README.md

 Once you've unzipped the files, update the Gruntfile.js to make sure the path to the Magento 2 *app* folder is correct (if you followed the directions above, it should be).

-You can then run the below command to install
+You can then run the below command to install, assuming you change into the *{MAGENTO_ROOT}/bin/regenerate* folder

 ```